 Solution

 Access to educational resources and opportunities change lives.
-Our after-school project supports children with their academic as well as personal growth.
-Programs include English classes, digital literacy, leadership, arts and health activities along with homework support under the guidance of facilitators.
+Our after-school project supports children and youth with their academics as well as personal growth.
+Programs include English classes, digital literacy, leadership, arts and health activities along with homework support under the guidance of volunteer facilitators.
 Our well being programs empower people to be more informed about their health and to adopt life enhancing practices.
 RTL leadership programs develop agency in people and the ability to design and implement projects that support improving their own lives and the full potential of their community.

 Long-Term Impact